ttop-stack/gavin14gs/README.md

 Website created for my friend for him to sell and display clothes.
 If you would like to view it, view it on https://gavin14gs.pages.dev/

+basically if you want to sell clothes and tired of depop and can use your brain for 30 minutes, you can fork this and create a brand new website to sell your products on

 Gavin14gs Website Overview
 Tech Stack: